jonkykong/SideMenu/README.md

 import SideMenu
 ```

-In your View Controller's `viewDidLoad` event, do something like this:
+In your view controller's `viewDidLoad` event, do something like this:
 ``` swift
 // Define the menus
 let menuLeftNavigationController = UISideMenuNavigationController(rootViewController: YourViewController)